 Term expires end of 2022

-Mr. Waespi was elected to the Board of Directors in November 2014.
-He worked at the East Bay Regional Park District in a variety of positions for 36 years, beginning in 1974.
-Mr. Waespi served on the Castro Valley sanitary District Board of Directors from 1999 to 2011 and on the Hayward Area Recreation and Park District Board of Directors from 2008 to 2014.
-He also served on the Board of Directors of the Alameda County Waste Management Authority, the Alameda County Source Reduction and Recycling, and the Alameda County Parks, Recreation, and Historical Commission.
+Dennis Waespi was elected to the Board of Directors in November 2014.
+He worked at the East Bay Regional Park District in a variety of positions for 38 years, beginning in 1974.
+Director Waespi served on the Castro Valley Sanitary District Board of Directors from 1999 to 2011 and on the Hayward Area Recreation and Park District Board of Directors from 2008 to 2014.
+He also served on the Board of Directors of the Alameda County Waste Management Authority, the Alameda County Source Reduction and Recycling Board, and the Alameda County Parks, Recreation, and Historical Commission.

-Mr. Waespi is currently a member of the Alameda Fire Advisory Commission and the Castro Valley Sanitary District Community Advisory Commission.
-He is married and resides in Castro Valley.
+Director Waespi is currently a member of the Alameda County Fire Advisory Commission and the Castro Valley Sanitary District Community Advisory Committee.
+He is married, resides in Castro Valley and hikes daily in Lake Chabot Park.

-Director Waespi represents Castro Valley, most of Hayward, Union City, and a portion of Fremont.
+Director Waespi represents Castro Valley, a portion of Fremont, most of Hayward, and Union City.

-Parks in his ward include: are Anthony Chabot, Lake Chabot, Cull Canyon, Don Castro, Dry Creek/Pioneer, Garin, Hayward Shoreline, a portion of Pleasanton Ridge, Quarry Lakes, and Vargas Plateau.
+Parks in his ward include Anthony Chabot, Cull Canyon, Don Castro, Dry Creek/Pioneer, Garin, Hayward Shoreline, Lake Chabot, a portion of Pleasanton Ridge, Quarry Lakes, and Vargas Plateau.

 Ward 4 Board Member